sumedh7/Metaworld/README.md

-# Meta-World
+# Meta-World (for RoboCLIP)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rlworkgroup/metaworld/blob/master/LICENSE)
 ![Build Status](https://github.com/rlworkgroup/metaworld/workflows/MetaWorld%20CI/badge.svg)

-__Meta-World is an open-source simulated benchmark for meta-reinforcement learning and multi-task learning consisting of 50 distinct robotic manipulation tasks.__ We aim to provide task distributions that are sufficiently broad to evaluate meta-RL algorithms' generalization ability to new behaviors.
+__This is an edited version of Meta-World, an open-source simulated benchmark for meta-reinforcement learning and multi-task learning consisting of 50 distinct robotic manipulation tasks.__ We aim to provide task distributions that are sufficiently broad to evaluate meta-RL algorithms' generalization ability to new behaviors.
+This repo is used to run experiments for [RoboCLIP](https://sites.google.com/view/roboclip/home).

 For more background information, please refer to our [website](https://meta-world.github.io) and the accompanying [conference publication](https://arxiv.org/abs/1910.10897), which **provides baseline results for 8 state-of-the-art meta- and multi-task RL algorithms**.